belgort-clark/ctec-121-problem-set-12/problem04/problem-set-12-problem-4.md

 ## Draw this Pattern

-Write a Python program that **uses nested loops** to draw this pattern:
+Write a Python program that **uses nested for loops** to draw this pattern:

 ```text
 *******